-Our Bylaws: As a Washington State nonprofit with 501(c)(3) U.S. tax status, the activities of the Board of Directors are guided by the Bylaws of the Civita Institute.
-You may read our Bylaws and its Exhibit B, Director in Good Standing Criteria and Director Code of Conduct Pledge here.
+Bylaws: As a Washington State nonprofit with 501(c)(3) U.S. tax status, the activities of the Board of Directors are guided by the Bylaws of The Civita Institute.
+You may read these Bylaws and its Exhibit B, Director in Good Standing Criteria and Director Code of Conduct Pledge here.

-Of Historical Note: Our Mission Statement was crafted in 2007 by the late Astra Zarina, Anthony Costa Heywood, and the Board of Directors to implement the intended use of the Zarina-Heywood donation of buildings, land, furnishings, and archives by The Civita Institute, in perpetuity.
-In 2018, the Board also adopted a Vision Statement that is a contemporary reflection of our mission.
+Of Historical Note: The Civita Institute Mission Statement was crafted in 2007 by the late architect and Professor Astra Zarina, Anthony Costa Heywood, and the Board of Directors.
+It defined the intended use of the then-pending Zarina-Heywood donation of buildings, land, furnishings, and archives to The Civita Institute.
+In 2013, that donation was fully completed.
+The Board of Directors' gratitude for this Mission and the ultimate donation of the Zarina-Heywood estate is realized every day in its care of The Civita Institute facilities and international promotion of its Mission.

-Our Fellowships and educational programs are located at our facility in Civita di Bagnoregio, Italy.
-Located about 60 miles north of Rome, the Civita Institute facilities provide non-profit arts-focused studio, teaching and educational spaces for our program participants.
-We do not offer lodging on a commercial basis.
-Use of our facilities is for Members only; varying levels of Membership provide varying levels of use.
-This remarkable setting provides a unique base for our program participants to explore dozens of significant hill towns, cities and cultural sites between Rome and Florence.
+The Civita Institute Fellowships, Educational Programs, and Archive Collections are located at these historic facilities of The Civita Institute in Civita di Bagnoregio, Italy.
+Located about 60 miles north of Rome, the facilities provide non-profit arts-focused studio space plus teaching and educational spaces for program participants.
+The Civita Institute does not offer lodging on a commercial basis.
+Use of the facilities is for Members only in which varying levels of Membership afford varying levels of use.
+This remarkable setting is a unique base for Civita Institute Fellows, Educational Program participants, and Members to explore dozens of significant hill towns, cities, and cultural sites between Rome and Florence, Tarquinia and L'Aquila.

-Working with the citizens and political leaders of Civita and the neighboring town of Bagnoregio, along with leading organizations such as UNESCO, Casa Civita, Croce Rossa Italiana Bagnoregio, and the World Monuments Fund, The Civita Institute is devoted to the exploration of stabilization strategies while respecting the social and cultural underpinnings of Civita and other Italian hill towns.
+Working with the citizens, cultural groups, local businesses, and political leaders of Bagnoregio and Civita di Bagnoregio, along with leading organizations such as Casa Civita, Croce Rossa Italiana Bagnoregio, and the World Monuments Fund, The Civita Institute is devoted to the exploration of stabilization strategies while respecting the social and cultural underpinnings of Civita and other Italian hill towns.

 Board of Directors